RealBugBear/Bugbear/README.md

   parent/child, or trainer journeys.
 - **Daily training companion** featuring phase-based exercise plans, timers, and offline persistence through Hive, with automatic background synchronisation handled by the `SyncService` once connectivity returns.
-- **Weekly progress overview** driven by the Hive-backed `ProgressStore` to monitor adherence and celebrate milestone streaks.
+- **Weekly progress overview** driven by the Hive-backed `ProgressStore`, now presented as a localized "Core line" with golden day callouts, completion telemetry, and reflection reminders directly on the dashboard.
 - **Questionnaire and reflex profiles** that pull structured content from local JSON assets, store state securely, and surface insights through the profile screens.
 - **Cross-platform shell** with platform-specific assets (icons, splash screens) ready to be replaced with branded Free Base